Cheap Eat Challenge, Part 2: Watch as our family of 6 eats on less than $10/day.

 4 large eggs

-Combine pumpkin, spices, and salt in microwave safe bowl.
+Combine pumpkin, sugar, spices, and salt in microwave safe bowl.
 Microwave at 45 second intervals (mixing in between) until the sugar is melted and it's thick, shiny, and fragrant.
 This took me a couple minutes.

 Beat in cream and milk (which should cool your pumpkin enough for the eggs).
 Beating constantly, add the eggs.
 (Alternately you can pour it all in a food processor and do it that way, bit I didn't find it necessary.)
 This mixture should be somewhat warm, but not super hot.